 The Portfolio unit runs throughout the programme and culminates in the production of a digital portfolio that students will be able to use to seek admission to further study at Master’s level.
 Students will be supported in selecting materials and presenting work which fully articulates their abilities and contextual awareness.

-All students passing the programme with a Distinction will be guaranteed entry to an RCA MA programme (subject to availability of places).
+All students passing the programme with a Distinction will be guaranteed entry to an RCA MA programme that reflects their specialism of study on the Graduate Diploma (subject to availability of places).
 All other students passing the programme will be guaranteed an interview to the RCA MA programme of their choice.
 Entry to the RCA programmes is of course conditional on students meeting postgraduate English language requirements demonstrated by an additional IELTS test or equivalent.

 In instances where students would like to progress to RCA dual awards (MA programmes offered with collaborative partners), or accredited programmes, applicants will be considered but they will be required to satisfy entry requirements of the partner institution or accrediting body as well as the minimum RCA entry requirements.